SequentMicrosystems/megaioind-rpi/README.md

 ~/megaioind-rpi$ sudo make install
 ```

-Now you can access all the functions of the MegaIO Industrial board through the command "megaioind"
+Now you can access all the functions of the MegaIO Industrial board through the command "megaioind".
-Type megaioind -h for command options list
+Type megaioind -h for command options list.
 If you clone the repository any update can be made with the following commands:

 ```bash